yumikawai-sys/star_writing/README.md

 # 📝 STAR WRITING

-SmartText Generator is a Streamlit web app that allows users to generate various types of written content (essays, reports, emails, blog articles) based on user-provided keywords, writing style, tone, and word count.
+STAR WRITING is a Streamlit web app that helps users to write content by using the STAR method.

-It uses OpenAI's GPT model (via API) to produce informative, structured, and keyword-integrated content.
+It uses OpenAI's GPT model (via API) to generate general questions or interview questions, and rewrite your answer effectively.

----

-## 🚀 Features

-- 🔤 Keyword-based content generation

----

 ## 🛠️ Setup